UniversalDependencies/docs/_u-feat/Animacy.md

 because it is safer.

 Polish is special in that it also distinguishes grammatically human vs. non-human animates.
-It can be demonstrated by inflection of the example word _który_ "which" (boldface forms differ from the middle row):
+It can be demonstrated by inflection of words with adjectival inflection, for example, the word _który_ "which" (boldface forms differ from the middle row):

 |------------------------------------------------------------------------------------------------------------------------------------------------|